 - Some people using Plegridy may have other heart problems, including low blood pressure, fast or abnormal heart beat, chest pain, heart attack, or a heart muscle problem (cardiomyopathy).

 - blood problems and changes in your blood tests.
 Plegridy can decrease your white blood cells or platelets, which can cause an increased risk of infection, bleeding, or anemia and can cause changes in your liver function tests.
 Your healthcare provider will do tests to monitor for side effects while you use Plegridy.

 - thrombotic microangiopathy (TMA).
 TMA is a condition that involves injury to the smallest blood vessels in your body.
-TMA can also cause injury to your red blood cells (the cells that carry oxygen to your organs and tissues) and your platelets (cells that help your blood clot) and can sometimes lead to death.
+TMA can also cause injury to your red cells (the cells that carry oxygen to your organs and tissues) and your platelets (cells that help your blood clot) and can sometimes lead to death.
 Your healthcare provider may tell you to stop taking Plegridy if you develop TMA.

 - autoimmune diseases.
 Problems with easy bleeding or bruising (idiopathic thrombocytopenia), thyroid gland problems (hyperthyroidism and hypothyroidism), and autoimmune hepatitis have happened in some people who use interferon beta.